I enjoy compiling inspirational and motivational quotes and sharing advice that helps people get through difficult times.

 Be honest (without being rude) about how you feel about certain things.
 If it doesn’t sit well with you, don’t pretend that it does.
 Let them know that you have different interests.
 You don’t need their consent to cultivate it.
 Do the things you love regardless of whether your friends enjoy them or not.
 This way you will make new friends whose lifestyle encourages yours.

 It’s possible that your friendship may be salvaged if your friend realizes that their behavior is irrational and they take the necessary steps to change.
-If they’re behavior was just a result of peer pressure they may admit to it and you can go back to enjoying a healthy relationship and starting your own movement.
+If their behavior was just a result of peer pressure, they might admit to it, and you can go back to enjoying a healthy relationship and starting your own movement.